beaujeant/beaujeant.github.io/AppSec101/lab.md

 For this course, we decided to use the standard __Ubuntu 32-bit Desktop__ distribution.
 We could have found a much lighter Operating System (OS) which would have been sufficient for what we need, however, we thought this would be easier to install configure and maintain.
 Furthermore, Ubuntu is free and widely used, so there is a high chance you already encountered and used it, so you should feel already comfortable with it.

 As mentioned in the [introduction](/appsec101/introduction/), this course cover 32-bit only.
-Although it is possible to compile, run and debug x386 application on 64-bit operating systems, using a 32-bit OS will reduce the dependency and environment complexity.
+Although it is possible to compile, run and debug x386 applications on 64-bit operating systems, using a 32-bit OS will reduce the dependencies and environment complexity.

 ### Download